 People often support high taxes and extensive regulations intended to make the market “fair” for small businesses to be able to compete with mega corporations.
 But what is often ignored is that those high taxes and extensive regulations make very little difference to giant companies, but they are always a strain on small businesses.
 Huge […]

 Taxes Cause Further Harm Besides Directly Draining Earnings from Individuals and Businesses By: Kari Bittner New York State collects the highest taxes of every state in the US.
 Since taxes are the funding for the government, you might think that collecting the highest taxes means New York State also provides the best services.
-Not […]
+Not only […]

 Governor Cuomo’s approval ratings have taken a dive this past year because of the many issues involving the Metropolitan Transit Authority (MTA).
 With so many problems dogging this institution, it’s time for New Yorkers to demand a new approach to the transportation industry.